thomas-haslwanter/statsintro/rst/statsDistributions.rst

 Some examples of applications are:

--  If the average man is 175 cm tall with a variance of 6 cm, what is the probability that a man found at random will be 183 cm tall?
+-  If the average man is 175 cm tall with a standard deviation of 6 cm, what is the probability that a man found at random will be 183 cm tall?

--  If the average man is 175 cm tall with a variance of 6 cm and the average woman is 168 cm tall with a variance of 3 cm, what is the probability that the average man from a given sample will be shorter than the average woman from a given sample?
+-  If the average man is 175 cm tall with a standard deviation of 6 cm and the average woman is 168 cm tall with a standard deviation of 3 cm, what is the probability that the average man from a given sample will be shorter than the average woman from a given sample?

--  If cans are assumed to have a variance of 4 grams, what does the average weight need to be in order to ensure that the 99% of all cans have a weight of at least 250 grams?
+-  If cans are assumed to have a standard deviation of 4 grams, what does the average weight need to be in order to ensure that the 99% of all cans have a weight of at least 250 grams?